 - Add the potatoes and both the beef broth and vegetable broth.
 Bring the stew to a simmer.
 Cover the pot and simmer for 20 minutes.

-- Add the corn, carrots, green beans and tomatoes.
+- Drain and add the corn, carrots, green beans and tomatoes.
 Cover the pot again and continue to simmer for another 20 minutes, or until the potatoes are completely tender.

 - Serve the stew topped with shredded cheese.

 Foodtastic Mom is a participant in the Amazon Services LLC Associates Program (Amazon Associate), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Any highlighted, clickable Amazon link you see is an affiliate link that I may earn advertising fees on when you click to purchase.

 Thank you so much for being a faithful reader and supporter of Foodtastic Mom.
 Be sure to PIN to Pinterest and print this recipe!
 Also like and tag ‘Foodtastic Mom’ on Facebook and Instagram if you make this recipe!

 This recipe was originally published on January 2, 2022 and updated for content on November 28, 2023